Harlem Désir

-Harlem Jean-Philippe Désir ([aʁlɛm deziʁ]; born 25 November 1959) is a French politician who served in the government of France as Secretary of State for European Affairs from 2014 to 2017.
-Previously he was First Secretary of the French Socialist Party.
-Since 2017, he has served as the OSCE Representative on Freedom of the Media.
+Harlem Jean-Philippe Désir ([aʁlɛm deziʁ]; born 25 November 1959) is a French politician who served as leader of the Socialist Party (PS) from 2012 to 2014.

+First widely known as a community activist and as the first president of SOS Racisme in the 1980s, Désir subsequently entered politics in the 1990s, first in Génération Écologie then in the PS.
+He served as MEP from 1999 to 2014 and then served in the government of France as Secretary of State for European Affairs from 2014 to 2017.
+From 2017 to 2020, he served as the Organization for Security and Co-operation in Europe (OSCE) Representative on Freedom of the Media.

 Early life and education

-Born in Paris, Harlem Désir is the son of a Martinican father and an Alsatian mother.
+Born in Paris, Désir is the son of a Martinican father and an Alsatian mother.
 He grew up in a housing project in Bagneux, north of Paris.

 Désir studied at the Pantheon-Sorbonne University, where he earned a license in philosophy in 1983.
 Also in 1983, he emerged as a leader from that year's social unrest in France and helped organize the March for Equality and Against Racism (the so-called March of the Beurs) that started in the immigrant neighborhoods outside Lyon and ended in Paris.

 SOS Racism

 Harlem Désir was briefly active in the JCR, the youth organization of the Revolutionary Communist League.
 Désir was the first president of the French anti-racist organisation SOS Racisme between 1984 and 1992.
 Under his leadership, the organization grew significantly in membership and acquired significant influence in French public life.
 Accused of misusing public assets from 1986 to 1987, he was sentenced to an 18 months suspended sentence and a 30,000 francs fine in 1998.